Other Tools for Visualization

 ’s API was used as an inspiration for plotly

-If you look at plotly
+’s API.
+If you look at

 code and seaborn

-code side-by-side, you’ll find that
+code side by side, you’ll find that the methods to

-the methods to create basic plots use similar code.
+create basic plots use similar code.

 One advantage of using matplotlib

 is its popularity.
+It’s relatively easy to

-It’s relatively easy to find help creating or fine-tuning plots online because
+find help creating or fine-tuning plots online because many existing projects

+use it.
 For this book, the main advantage of using plotly

-is that the plots we
+is that the plots

-create are interactive.
+we create are interactive.
+Plots in matplotlib

-are usually static images, which don’t allow for panning,
+are usually static images,

-zooming, or hovering over marks.
+which don’t allow for panning, zooming, or hovering over marks.
+Still, we

-Still, we expect that matplotlib
+expect that matplotlib

 11.7.2.
-Grammar of Graphics¶
+Grammar of Graphics#

 This system is implemented in the popular plotting libraries ggplot2